 For example, debt financing advantages at River SaaS Capital include allowing our clients to receive tranches — a portion of a loan.
 This allows them to save on interest over the life of the debt.
 A bank would be more likely to provide funding in the form of a lump sum and require the borrower to pay interest on that sum, increasing the overall amount paid by the borrower.

 Other benefits of debt involve the manner of repayment.
 We allow our borrowers to enjoy repayment terms that scale to the financial growth of their company, making it easier to focus on growth and repay the loan.
 Other repayment options include revenue sharing on post-investment earnings.
-Ultimately, the structure of the loan and method for repayment are flexible.
+Ultimately, the structure of the loan and method for repayment are both flexible.
 In some cases, step-up loans and balloon payments are an option.
 We’ll work with you to find options based on what you can afford now versus what you can afford later.